Seguida: Fania recording contract and Salsa TV show

 The group received much attention and soon became the opening act for Salsa performers including Willie Colon, Larry Harlow, Ray Barretto and Eddie Palmieri.
 This exposure soon led to a recording contract with the reigning giant of the Salsa industry, Fania Records.
-Their debut album, "Love Is…Seguida" was released in 1974 and was well received by both the Salsa and Rock media in New York and Puerto Rico.
+Their debut album, "Love Is…Seguida" was released in 1974 and was well-received by both the Salsa and Rock media in New York and Puerto Rico.
 The New York Newspaper "THE VILLAGE VOICE" Called SEGUIDA "THE SON'S OF SANTANA".
 The album scored a hit with “Mambo Rock”, a scorching mambo that received a great deal of exposure on both Rock and Salsa radio stations.
 The song became the theme for The Izzy Sanabria "Salsa" TV Show that featured Seguida as its house band.
 They opened the now legendary "Fania All-Stars" concert at Yankee Stadium, which ended in crowd pandemonium during Ray Barretto's and Mongo Santamaria's infamous conga duel in August 1973.

 Tour and second album

 The group then went LIVE IN QUAD from Electric Lady Studios as part of New York radio station WXQR's live concert series.
-In September 1976, they were featured at the Village Gate's Salsa Meets Jazz series.
+In September 1976, they were featured in the Village Gate's Salsa Meets Jazz series.
 From there, Seguida took off on a tour of Northeast and was the opening act for Sly and the Family Stone, James Taylor, Richie Havens, Ace, Crown Height Affair and Elephants Memory.
 In the summer of 1976, Seguida took to the studio again and delivered their second album, "On Our Way To Tomorrow"...Seguida.
-This album was composed during the height of the Disco era and is definitely heard on Side A of the album.
+This album added a number of new musicians to the line-up including Joe Ortiz* (co-founder member of Atlantic Records - Heaven on Earth) was composed during the height of the Disco era and is definitely heard on Side A of the album.
 Side B however, returned Seguida back to form with an outstanding collection of songs that took Latin Rock to a plateau never before reached.
-The song “Yo Nunca Te Olvidare” is considered to be groundbreaking in its use of a totally Salsa format with English lyrics at its head, and Spanish vocal soneros during its montuno and solo sections.
-The song received much international airplay, and is considered by many to be the template for many of today's modern Salsa crossovers.
+The song “Yo Nunca Te Olvidare” is considered to be groundbreaking in its use of a totally Salsa format with English lyrics at its head, and Spanish vocal soneros by Joe Ortiz during its montuno and solo sections.
+The song received much international airplay and is considered by many to be the template for many of today's modern Salsa crossovers.